-- My family's current Get Home Bags are from Maxpedition and include the Vulture II, the Falcon III and the Condor II.
+- My family's current Get Home Bags are from Maxpedition and include the Vulture II and the Condor II.

 - These bags contain the large blades and tools shown above.

 - Water kit: In addition to the steel water bottle, each of my family member's bag contains a Sayer Mini water filter or a Grayl filter bottle.

 - Minimal sleep system.
 This is a mylar or Tyvek bivvy bag in the summer or a small sleeping bag the rest of the year.
 For the mylar or Tyvek bags, my family has used SOL brand for several years (and lately a 2Go Systems bag that fits me better), but there are many new brands out there now that cost much less.
 You can ever buy some Tyvek on Amazon and make your own bivvy.
 Our sleeping bags include ones from Snugpak, Wiggy and Elite Survival Systems.
 Tennier Industries makes the bags for the U.S. military and these always get high recommendations from vets who have used them.

 - Cordage: We have a larger supply of both paracord and bankline in each of our kits as well.
 I choose to carry both types of cordage as each has its pros and cons for specific jobs.

 We also keep larger tools such as a full size axe, machete, shovel, etc, in the toolbox in the back of our vehicle.